lime02lime/Restaurant-Data/README.md

 In this notebook l look at the dataset to see what are the main factors influencing a restaurant's score.
 There may be a positive correlation between variables, but a strong negative correlation is also greatly informative.

 As our dataset is large, we have many tools available to us.
 We walk through a few of them in this notebook.
+The final step in our processing includes sentiment analysis using NLTK which proves to be a useful contributor to our model.